AdamPROF/Professional-FInal-Project/README.md

 We hope you enjoy playing our Pygame and learning about programming languages.
 If you have any questions or feedback, please don't hesitate to contact us.
 Happy learning!

-# How to download and the game
+# How to download and start playing the game

 Once you downloaded the folder by pressing on the blue button at the top that says "<> Code".
 You press download ZIP to get the game and all required files to play the game.